aquestry/Nebula/README.md

 On start, Velocity will try to create a server on the first backend server via the Lobby-Template in the config and name it "Lobby-0".
 Later on, it will create more lobby servers according to the player count.
 ## In-Game Commands
 Nebula also supports in-game commands for admins to manage server instances directly within Minecraft.
-Here are the available commands:
+You dont have to use them, Nebula does handle the queue and lobby scalign on its own.
+But here they are:

 ### **Admin Commands:**

 - **/admin template [template_name] [new_server_name]**
   - **Description**: Creates a new server instance using the specified template.